Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Appendix

 \subsection{Using Visuals to Support the Cognitive Process of Fictional Story Writing}

 Fictional story writing is distinct from argumentative or expository genres in its emphasis on imagination, world-building, and character development~\cite{doyle1998writer}.
-Writers must invent narrative worlds and characters while ensuring coherence, which poses unique cognitive challenges: abstract, non-verbal mental images must be transformed into structured narrative elements and then into text~\cite{bal2013does}.
+Writers must invent narrative worlds and characters while ensuring coherence, which poses unique cognitive challenges: abstract, nonverbal mental images must be transformed into structured narrative elements and then into text~\cite{bal2013does}.

 The Cognitive Process Model of Writing~\cite{geroDesignSpaceWriting2022, flower1981cognitive} frames writing as recursive processes of planning, translating, and reviewing.
-In fictional story writing, the transition from planning to translating is especially demanding, as writers move from imaginative constructs to linear verbal representation, imposing a high cognitive load.
+In fictional story writing, the phases from planning to translation are especially demanding, as writers move from imaginative constructs to linear verbal representation, imposing a high cognitive load due to the need for simultaneous translation and structural organization.
 However, visual representations can scaffold this process by externalizing abstract ideas.
-Research shows that picture prompts improve writing coherence~\cite{mukramah2023effect}, and visual images stimulate creativity in narrative writing~\cite{listyani2019use}.
-In practice, sketches, maps, and diagrams help structure plot, setting, and character relationships during planning, and serve as cognitive anchors during translating to support coherence and consistency~\cite{zhaoMakingWriteConnections2025}.
-Dual Coding Theory~\cite{clark1991dual} explains these benefits: verbal and imagery systems function separately but also interact, creating richer memory traces when information is encoded in both modalities.
+Research shows that picture prompts improve writing coherence~\cite{mukramah2023effect}, and visual images stimulate creativity in narrative writing~\cite{listyani2019use,han_when_2024}.
+In practice, sketches, maps, and diagrams externalize plot, setting, and character relationships that writers actively manipulate during planning and revision, while also serving as cognitive anchors during translation to maintain coherence and consistency.~\cite{zhaoMakingWriteConnections2025}.
+Dual Coding Theory~\cite{clark1991dual} explains these benefits: verbal and nonverbal systems function separately but also interact, creating richer memory traces when information is encoded in both modalities.
 In fictional writing, visual representations of narrative elements complement verbal planning, making abstract concepts more concrete and retrievable.
 When writers encounter difficulties in translation, visual anchors provide alternative access to imaginative content, reducing cognitive load and enabling more fluid expression~\cite{barsalou2008grounded}.
+These visual structures are not merely supportive; they function as alternative representational spaces in which writers perform cognitive operations that parallel textual editing and support non-linear narrative leaps~\cite{yanXCreationGraphbasedCrossmodal2023,10.1145/3511599}.